sue-paige/sue-paige.github.io/index.md

 ## Projects and Contributions

 - **[China-West Consulting](https://chinawest.consulting)**
-  - Advising Fortune 500 companies on successful market entries into China.
+  - Advising companies on successful market entries into China.
-  - Delivered workshops on Chinese cultural trends to academic institutions.
+  - Delivered workshops on Chinese cultural trends.
+  - Worked with museum to provide logistics and Chinese services for a documentary

 - **Mood Ring Studios**
   - Built a Haskell-based monetization engine, increasing revenue by 30%.